kaimast/kioto-uring-executor/README.md

-# A simple multi-threaded wrapper around tokio-uring
+# A simple multithreaded wrapper around tokio-uring

 *NOTE: This crate is not part of the tokio project*